-I recently opened my Facebook page to hear from people what they might want for me to talk about in a blog.
+I recently opened my Facebook page to hear from people what they might want me to talk about in a blog.
 One of the questions that I got via email was basically asking what the biggest misconception on the spiritual path is.

 My answer is that unless you are directly experiencing the spiritual path, you do not understand the paradoxes that are a part of it.

 I have been sitting a lot with the awareness of spiritual orphaning.
 This is the realization that the modern world has split from the Other, from the spiritual realms, to such an extent that we no longer believe them to be an aspect of our daily, lived experience.

 My job as teacher has frequently been to get individuals to traverse the “hedge” into the Other, to move beyond the mythic creations and mental realities they have created for themselves (or at least to discern between their psychological and spiritual experiences) or at times to recognize how they are traversing said hedge and how they might do so in a more conscious, skilled way.

 Within the hedge are our conditioned layers of reality– what we consider to be valid societally, personally, and culturally.

 In our modern world we have a deconstruction of information going on.
 This is troubling in a lot of ways, and has led to the famous new-age adage of “everyone having an equal and valid voice”.

 Any of us who are logical recognize the fallacy and danger of this, of letting wounded individuals with little information define our reality for us, but still it persists, and it is a growing ignorance, a growing energy that is schisming our reality to an even greater degree.

 In my book, The Spiritual Awakening Guide, I talk about how the mythic and archetypal layers of reality are the last conditioned layers of reality.
 What I have been sitting with, along with the spiritual orphaning concept, is about how there has been a tremendous unmooring of this layer of reality.